sst/sst/www/docs/resource-binding.md

 ### Typesafety

 In the above example, the `Bucket` object that's imported from `sst/node/bucket` is typesafe.
-Your editor should be able to autocomplete the bucket name `myFiles`, as well as its property `bucketName`.
+Your editor should be able to autocomplete the bucket name `public`, as well as its property `bucketName`.

 <details>
 <summary>Behind the scenes</summary>